esciara/poc-docker-compose-atlassian/README.md

 - Docker version 17.06.2-ce+
 - Docker Compose version 1.14.0+

-And to run the scripts that setup the atlassian products:
+And to run the scripts that further configure the atlassian products:
-- Ruby 2.4.2
+- Ruby 2.4.2 (should also run on 2.3)
 - PhantomJS 2.1.1

 (Checkout the `config/dev-env-setup*.sh` scripts)